um-stretch/UQImporter/README.md

 * Nested renderers
 * Multi-model, single-texture assets
 * Multi-model, multi-texture assets
-* Double-sided materials requires HDRP (other pipeline support is planned)
+* Double-sided materials require HDRP (other pipeline support is planned)
 * LODs.
 * Multi-asset importing (only 1 asset can be imported at a time)
 * FBX only.